RWTH-EBC/AixLib/bin/02_CITests/SyntaxTests/README.md

 Create a new WhiteList with all models in Library.
 These models will not be checked.

+	8. --correct-view

+Reads the html code and returns if html is correct.
+Does not change the html code

 Add the following command to your .gitlab-ci.yml.

     - python bin/02_CITests/SyntaxTests/html_tidy_errors.py -p "AixLib" --correct-overwrite --log  --align --font